Choosing between a Sole Trader or Limited Company setup

 • Limited growth opportunities: Raising finance can be harder.

-• Less tax-efficient as profits rise: Once your business exceeds £20,000 in profits, being a sole trader becomes less tax-efficient.
+• Less tax-efficient as profits rise: Once your business exceeds £50,000 in profits, being a sole trader will likely becomes less tax-efficient.

 Limited Company: A Separate Legal Entity